cruseakshay/Notes/JAVA/NotesFromReading/ch_5.md

 A concrete class is the first nonabstract subclass that extends an abstract class and is required to implement all inherited abstract methods.

+- Extending an Abstract Class

+abstract classes can extend other abstract classes and are not required to provide implementations for any of the abstract methods.

+- There is one exception to the rule for abstract methods and concrete classes:
+  - __a concrete subclass is not required to provide an implementation for an abstract method if an intermediate abstract class provides the implementation.__
+  - __if an intermediate class provides an implementation for an abstract method, that method is inherited by subclasses as a concrete method, not as an abstract one.__

+- __Abstract Class Defi nition Rules:__
+  1. Abstract classes cannot be instantiated directly.
+  2. Abstract classes may be defined with any number, including zero, of abstract and nonabstract methods.
+  3. Abstract classes may not be marked as private or final.
+  4. An abstract class that extends another abstract class inherits all of its abstract methods as its own abstract methods.
+  5. The first concrete class that extends an abstract class must provide an implementation for all of the inherited abstract methods.

+- __Abstract Method Defi nition Rules:__
+  1. Abstract methods may only be defined in abstract classes.
+  2. Abstract methods may not be declared private or final.
+  3. Abstract methods must not provide a method body/implementation in the abstract class for which is it declared.
+  4. Implementing an abstract method in a subclass follows the same rules for overriding a method.
+For example, the     name and signature must be the same, and the visibility of the method in the subclass must be at least as           accessible as the method in the parent class.

+## Implementing Interfaces

 ## POINTS TO REMEMBER (Revise before exam)